wkeeling/resume/README.rst

 - Optimising performance through:

-  - Identifying slow SQL queries, modifying Django ORM code.
+  - Identifying slow SQL queries, modifying corresponding Django ORM code.
   - Monitoring and restructuring Celery queues.
   - Parellising data ingestion from serial filesystem access.

 - Creating a predictable, low risk release process by reducing a series of manual steps to a single Make command and automating with Docker.

-- Reducing error prone workflows by replacing manual command-line operations with web UIs.

-- Mentoring interns.
+- Mentoring interns, assisting them with problem solving and feature design.

 | **Senior Software Engineer (Contract) – University of Oxford**